 When editing the page you wish to add the meta title to, find the SEO settings for that page.

 The meta description is added in the same area of your content management system where you added your meta title.

 I'm using WiX, and this is what the SEO section looks like for my website:

 Have a question about meta titles or descriptions?

 Leave a comment below or get in touch through my Contact Page.

 If you want to learn more about optimising your website for search, be sure to check out my Beginner’s Guide to SEO: What SEO is and how it works, and join my mailing list (sign up box at the end of this article) to get SEO tips and tricks delivered directly to your inbox each month.

 If you’d like a SEO specialist to help get your business set up for success with a solid strategy, get in touch with me – Janelle from ContentQueen.
-I’m an affordable SEO consultant who works remotely, and helps incredible business owners and entrepreneurs all over the world to step up their SEO and get found online organically.
+I’m an affordable SEO consultant who works remotely from Wellington New Zealand, and helps incredible business owners and entrepreneurs all over the world to step up their SEO and get found online organically.

 Want to see if I can help you reach your goals?
 Fill out my contact form and I’ll get back to you within 24 hours.